UNC-Libraries/pinecone/README.md

     * consistency - checksums of files in the payload match those recorded in the bag manifest
   * If a bag is invalid, an error report email is sent out to administrators and content owners who are locally configured to receive notifications for that location.
 * Replication of bags
-  * After bags have been validated the first time, they are replicated to a configured replica location using rsync.
+  * After bags have been validated the first time, they are replicated to one or more configured replica locations using rsync.
   * After replication completes, the bag in the replica location is 0xum validated (total filesize and file count)
-  * If replication fails, administrators are emailed.
+  * If replication or validation fail, administrators are emailed.
-* Periodic validation of bags - After a configured number of days since the last validation, bags (and their replicas) will be validated again.
+* Periodic validation of bags - After a configured period of time since the last validation, bags and their replicas will be validated again.
   * If validation fails, administrators and content owners will be notified.

 All actions and their outcomes are recorded to a central log.